daros-bsnss/ScoreboardLib/README.md

 4. Get a summary of matches in progress ordered by their total score.
 The matches with the same total score will be returned ordered by the most recently started match in the scoreboard.

+# models
+LiveMatch - main model of the project that represents a blueprint of the live match with the following properties:
+Id - unique identifier of the live match.
+HomeTeam - the home team.
+Simplified to a string.
+AwayTeam - the away team.
+Simplified to a string.
+Score - score for the current match, simplified to a tuple.
+StartedDateTime - the timestamp when the match has started.